bcgov/startup-sample-project-aws-containers/README.md

 ### Launch DevContainer locally, and then Build and Run Docker-in-Docker containers
 1. Fork the app repository to your GitHub repository
 2. Clone the repository to your local machine and open it your favorite editor (for example VS Code)
-3. Using the Command Palette (Windows: `Ctrl+Shift+P` | Mac: `⇧ ⌘ P`), enter the command: `Reopen in Container`
+3. Using the Command Palette (Windows: `Ctrl+Shift+P` | Mac: `⇧ ⌘ P`), enter the command: `Rebuild Containers: Reopen in Container`
 4. VS Code will now display the project in a `Dev Container: Docker in Docker` (look at the label at the bottom right)
-5. Using the Command Palette again, enter the command `Remote-Containers: Rebuild Container`.
+5. Using the Command Palette again, enter the command `Remote Containers: Rebuild and Reopen in Containers`.
 It will build and launch the container defined by ./.devcontainer/DockerFile
 6. Using VS Code, you can connect to this second VS Code project (with the name _startup-sample-project-aws-containers [Dev Container]_).
 In this project, open a terminal session (in VS Code interface).
 This session is actually in the docker container.
-The prompt looks like
+The prompt looks like:
       `vscode ➜ /workspaces/startup-sample-project-aws-containers ([branch name]  ) $`
-7. Type
+7. Type:
     `docker-compose -f docker-compose.dev.yml build` to build the client, server and mongo containers (inside the main container)
-8. Type
+8. Type:
     `docker-compose -f docker-compose.dev.yml up -d` to run the containers (inside the main container)
 9. Clicking on the PORTS tab (in Terminal) You will see